List of Coronation Street characters introduced in 2000: Paul Clayton

+Paul Clayton played by Lee Booth (2000-2001), Tom Hudson (2007-2008), first appeared on episode 4938 broadcast on 29 November 2000 and last appeared on episode 6827 broadcast on 25 May 2008.

 Wayne Hayes

 Wayne Hayes is a young teenager who is first seen breaking into Roy's Rolls café in search of food.
 Roy Cropper (David Neilson) later sees Wayne in the building yard and invites him in for some food.
 Roy and his wife Hayley (Julie Hesmondhalgh) discover that he lives in a children's home, but has run away from his mother, Sheila's, where he was to spend Christmas.
 Roy later witnesses Sheila's boyfriend, Alex Swinton, hitting Wayne and they are unhappy about bringing him back to the children's home as he is evidently unhappy there.

 Roy and Hayley grow close to Wayne and harbour hopes of fostering him, despite the presence of troublemaker Alex.
 Their application for fostering is approved in January 2001.
 In June 2001, Hayley bumps into Wayne and Sheila.
 It soon emerges that Alex is still hitting Wayne.
 When the social workers get involved, both Wayne and Sheila are forced to lie that no abuse is taking place.
 When Alex later offers Wayne to Roy and Hayley in exchange for £10,000, Roy agrees to pay him, as they fear for Wayne's safety.
 Sheila decides that it would be best for Wayne to stay with Roy and Hayley even after finding out about the deal.

 When Alex starts to demand more money for Wayne, Roy and Hayley soon realise that they are backed into a corner as they do not have legal custody of Wayne.
 In July 2001, they decide that they need to get Wayne away from Alex for good and the three go on the run in Martin Platt's (Sean Wilson) car.
 Events become serious when the media begin reporting that the Croppers have kidnapped Wayne.
 Amidst the media frenzy, the trio stay with an old friend of Hayley's, Ruth Audsley, in the countryside.
 Eventually, Ruth informs the police of their whereabouts and Roy and Hayley are subsequently arrested for Wayne's abduction.
 Wayne is then returned to Sheila and Alex, where he is threatened by Alex not to tell the police about their consent to him living with Roy and Hayley.
 Alex is later arrested when Sheila makes a statement to the police, placing the Roy and Hayley in the clear.
-On Christmas Eve 2001, Wayne reappears when he and Sheila visit Roy and Hayley at the café.
+On 24 December (Christmas Eve) 2001, Wayne reappears when he and Sheila visit Roy and Hayley at the café.